 $ 599.00 $ 699.00

-We are proud to announce the return of this class for WINTER 2020!
+We are proud to announce the return of this class for LATE SUMMER 2020!
 This is a rare chance to get small-class, individual attention from someone of Bob Garrett's experience & skill.
 Please call or e-mail with questions about the next section: 818-848-7664.

 Musical Theater is no longer simply the province of the traditional stage.
 Popular music of all genres has expanded the conversation, from the hip-hop of Hamilton to the Irish pop-folk of Once.
 This 12-week class on-campus or online will guide you through the key elements of the development process to write your original musical for the stage, film, and television.
 How to Write for Musical Theater will show you how to turn your concept into a fully realized musical.

 Instructor Bob Garrett is uniquely positioned to lead this class, as his career highlights include hit songwriter (Heart, Tina Turner, etc), Motown staff writer, recording artist (A&M records), Broadway star (Grease, Godspell, etc.),vocal coach (Katy Perry, Big Time Crush, cast of Glee, Vanessa Hudgens, Janet Jackson, American Idol, The Voice, etc.)--and contributor to musicals like The Color Purple, Modern Love (Hall & Oates), Stars in Your Eyes (Mark Taper Forum) and more.
 He has written the book and lyrics to SING!, a new contemporary production co-written with 10 top hit writers of the day.
 From the concept to the stage, the songs to the book, and the arc that ties it all together, Bob Garrett understands how to guide you on your unique path toward writing and selling a successful musical.

 Special Guests from previous iterations with Bob Garrett:

 I see great value for someone just beginning on this path, but Is this class for me if I have already been working on my musical?